 If a victim already has a restraining order in place when the aggressor commits domestic violence, then the suspect may also be charged with violating a restraining order.
 Violating a restraining order is a misdemeanor, punishable by up to one year in jail.
 There are many defenses to violating a restraining order, including doing so accidentally.
-If you have been accused of violating a restraining order, it is critical you do not talk to police until you have a Vista domestic violence attorney present.
+If you have been accused of violating a restraining order, it is critical you do not talk to police until you have an attorney present.

 Vandalism and Domestic Violence

 While it’s legal to destroy your own property when angry, damaging communal property, property of your intimate partner or someone else’s property is not legal and is considered vandalism.
 In fact, causing damage to communal property can result in domestic battery charges being filed even if no physical harm was done to the victim.
 Unfortunately, many people are wrongly charged with this crime in domestic violence disputes because they damaged their own property, but the victim claimed it was his or hers or the police assumed it was communal property.